17 hours ago | By Sarah Housley

 Here, we pick out our top five favourite concepts for food, drink and hospitality that focus on local communities, purpose-led apps and farm-to-table concepts.

-Log in for more City by City content
+Log in for more City x City content or request a demo.

 Know what’s next.
 Become a WGSN member today to benefit from our daily trend intelligence, retail analytics, consumer insights and bespoke consultancy services.